Last summer we introduced a new feature in U-Render that revolutionized your approach to physically based material: Real-time Subsurface Scattering.

 Basically if you want to give your scene a realistic look, you absolutely should pay attention to the interaction between light and objects and SSS is the right tool to achieve this goal.

-If Subsurface Scattering is not implemented, the material may look unnatural and cold, like plastic or metal.
+If you didn’t activate Subsurface Scattering, the material may look unnatural and cold, like plastic or metal.

 Realistic look in all the styles you need